mileslathan/Hearthstone-Deck-Project/README.md

 ## Challenges

-### Selecting the Proper Model
-For this project, I was using embedding
+#### Database and Browser timing issues
+Had a rough time with ensuring that the data being queried, was able to happen **before** the data is rendered to the page.
+While everything works as it should, I question the efficiency of the back-end being able to deliver to the front-end.

+####

 ## Future Improvements

 -**Improving UI/UX Design.** This incorporates better deisgn for users adding cards, display of data and more user interactivity.

 -**Security Changes.** Invest in better technologies for both Authentication and Authorization.
+Improving my own personal education on web securitiy.

 -**Added Functionality.** Adding a place for users to interact with each other through comments.
 Allow users to upvote their favorite decks.
 Create a rating algorithm to rate card collections and how they would fair being used.

 ## Things I Learned
+- Planning out the use of technologies that are appropriate for the scope of the project.
+- Introduction to website encrpytion and security.
--
+- Designing authorization models.
+- Carefully planning and constantly improving UX for users along with UX feedback.
+- Limitations of certain technologies and how to leverage them to your advantage.